cerisara/mousetodon/README.md

 - Tusky relies on Google Firebase: this makes the app heavy to build, incompatible with old devices, dependent on Google play services, and your data is not totally in your control.
+From firebase site: "[Firebase] helps you quickly [...] earn more money.", "At the heart of Firebase is Firebase Analytics", "Earn money by displaying engaging ads"...
+Is it really FOSS ?
 - Tusky connects to a special server to allow for two-factor authentification; I consider it is a potential threat for privacy, and the app will not work whenever this additional server is down or attacked.
 So I really prefer to use simple login/password authentification, which also looks to work on all Mastodon instances afaik.